cube2222/jql/README.md

 ```

 ### pipe
-Pipe is a fairly useless function because you can just use a bash pipe.
+_pipe_ is a fairly useless function because you can just use a bash pipe.
 But if for some reason you want to save cpu cycles:
 ```
 > cat test.json | jql '(pipe
                            ("countries")